Avanti-Software/api-docs/docs/auth-subfunction.md

 The Avanti User must also have user group access to at least one of the Selected User Groups unless the Selected User Group column has an &ast;.
 If it has a &ast;, all users have access.

 <!-- theme: info -->
->If you haven’t already created an Avanti User for the API integration, go to **API Allow Employee Access** for more information. **Marketing Please add the link.**
+>If you haven’t already created an Avanti User for the API integration, go to [API Allow Employee Access](/docs/auth-users.md) for more information.

 ## Grant Access to an Endpoint

-To grant access to a specific API endpoint, you’ll first need to identify the endpoint from the Avanti API Documentation. **Liz, find the Link **
+To grant access to a specific API endpoint, you’ll first need to identify the endpoint from the Avanti API section of the [API Documentation.](https://avanti.stoplight.io/)

 ![Endpoint.](https://firebasestorage.googleapis.com/v0/b/avanti-hcm.appspot.com/o/api-docs%2Fget-personalinfo-subfunction-rule.png?alt=media&token=8069dd34-216a-44b4-a377-6f31b80f7710)